melvyg/housing-analysis/README.md

-# Locating Your Home: An In-Depth Analysis on Housing Locations and Prices in Kings County, WA
+# Locating Your Home: An In-Depth Analysis on Housing Locations and Prices in King County, WA

 **Author**: Melvin Garcia

 ## Overview
 The aim of this report is to derive insights on the types of location-based features that influence house prices.
-The data for this report comes from official public records of homse sales in King County, Washington State along with demographic data of the area from the National Historical GIS.
-These data insights are to help inform our real estate agency stakeholders provide general advice for their clientele on where to potentially buy a house.
+The data for this report comes from official public records of home sales in King County, Washington State along with demographic data of the area from the National Historical GIS.
+These data insights are to help our real estate agency stakeholders provide general advice for their clientele on where to potentially buy a house.
 Location is a feature of interest because there is a identified cohort of home-buyers that are out-of-state and are looking to buy a vacation home.
-The method to analyze our location based-features and houseprices in Kings County, WA is though regression modeling.
-Regression modeling will allow us to identify which features having an impact on house prices -- which features matter most, and which features can be ignored.
-From this analysis, it was was observed that the rating how good the view of the property was and a house located within and outside a latitude range of 45.5 and 47.7 latitude will have the most impact on housing prices.
-From including the demographic data, it was also observed education level, specifically having a GED or a Masters Degree had an impact on housing prices.
-As a result in regards to location, we are able to advise the following: living within the specified latitude range can increase the house price by $65,910, and the rating of the view of a property can increase the house price by $84,910.
+The method to analyze our location based-features and house prices in King County, WA is though regression modeling.
+Regression modeling will allow us to identify which features have an impact on house prices -- which features matter most, and which features can be ignored.
+From this analysis, it was was observed that the rating how good the view of the property was and whether a house was located within and outside a range of 45.5 and 47.7 latitude have the most impact on housing prices.
+From the demographic data, it was also observed that education level, specifically populations of people with a GED or alternative credential and a Masters degree had an impact on housing prices.
+As a result, we are able to advise the following: living within the specified latitude range increases the house price by $65,910 on average, and the rating of the view of a property increases the house price by $84,910 on average.

 ## Business Problem
-The real estate agency had noticed a growing cohort of clientele inquiring about buying a vacation home in Kings County WA.
-At the same time, a characteristic of these clients are out-of-state likely with limited experience of the landscape and locations in Kings County.
+The real estate agency had noticed a growing cohort of clientele inquiring about buying a vacation home in King County, WA.
+At the same time, a characteristic of these clients are out-of-state likely with limited experience of the landscape and locations in King County.
 Therefore in order for our real estate agency to provide sound advice on potential locations and their corresponding prices, our stakeholder is interested in location based features and their impact on house prices.

 ## Data
-The data used for this report comes from the official public records of the home sales in the Kings County area of Washington State.
+The data used for this report comes from the official public records of the home sales in the King County area of Washington State.
 The data contains 21,597 with home sales from May 2014 - May 2015.
-The data points contained within this dataset range from the number bedrooms, bathroom, the square footage of the interior living space, the year the house was build, and the latitude and longitude of the home.
+The data points contained within this dataset range from the number bedrooms, bathroom, the square footage of the interior living space, the year the house was built, and the latitude and longitude of the home.
 The demographic data are aggragated on a zipcode basis and hence was joined to our sales data using this the key.
 The demographic data contained data points from median age, median income, total population, racial population, and  education level demographic.

 ## Methods
 The overall steps to set up our data and perform iterative regression modeling is to: